zowe/docs-site/docs/guides/api-mediation-usingapiml.md

               # apiPattern: /v1/.*  # alternative to basePackage for exposing endpoints which match the regex pattern to swagger JSON
       ```

     The following parameters describe the function of the specific version of an API.
-This information is included in the swagger JSON and displayed in the API catalog:
+This information is included in the swagger JSON and displayed in the API Catalog:

     ![API information detail](../images/api-mediation/Service-detail.png)